cirosantilli/linux-cheat/compile/README.md

     gcc a.o
     size a.out a.o

-- text : instructions
+- text:            instructions
-- data : init and uinit data
+- data:            init and uinit data
-- dec and hex : size of executable in dec and hex
+- `dec` and `hex`: size of executable in decimal and hexadecimal